the-human-colossus-foundation/oca-spec/docs/guide/getting-started.md

 done;
 ```

+Hosting entries in Data Vault allows to reuse complex entries in many OCAs.
+You can link Entry Code Overlay or Entries Overlay with entries in Data Vault by it's SAI instead of keeping all entries data inside Overlays.

 - Go to `Preview` and select OCA Bundle file
 - As a result OCA Form and Credential are rendered with default layouts